-- Producing a discernable outcome from federally funded, transformative research; - Establishing intellectual property protection for the outcome; - Delivering the outcome to productive use by society.
+- Producing a discernable outcome from federally funded, transformative research, - Establishing intellectual property protection for the outcome, - Delivering the outcome to productive use by society.

 These activities do not occur sequentially, though there are clearly some integral timing dependencies.
-More importantly, in the optimal scenario, provisions for each of these activities are included as an integral part of the research planning as a service, as a technology standard that will be implemented in many future products or services, or even simply as an idea upon which designs for other useful products are based.
+More importantly, in the optimal scenario, provisions for each of these activities are included as an integral part of the research planning.